Eaglemann/HotelManagerLite-Visual-Cpp/README.md

 This can be used as a reference to start a big project.
-It has all basic CRUD opetarions to regarding customer status and room status and also login support for the receptionist.
+It has all basic CRUD opetarions regarding customer status and room status and also login support for the receptionist.